VolcanoidsModding/VolcWiki/coding/GuideData/Guides/Getting Started/TheBeginning.md

 Alright everyone!
 If your following these guides it means your interested in changing or "Mod"ifying the Volcanoids Game, To cover this we have divided up the Volcanoids Modding Guides into a few sections.
 If your here you have probably already noticed the split between coding and designing for the wiki.
 This is for 2 reasons, 1.
-Coding the game will have some different pre-requisites for using the guides, and of course, the coding portion *at least parts of it* are required for the designing side of things.
+Coding the game will have some different prerequisites for using the guides, and of course, the coding portion *at least parts of it* are required for the designing side of things.
 Now to do a speedy explanation of the format as to not bore you all to death.

 :::tip